 1. Students can only have (2) credits of non-instructional coursework out of their (6) total PE requirements for graduation.
 Example: Student takes(2) credits of Independent PE.
 The other (4) credits of coursework need to have instruction and guidance.

 2. A fee is billed to the students account for a (7) week unlimited climbing pass to Circuit Bouldering Gym/Portland Rock Gym (PRG) or Planet Granite.
-Climbing at Reed's wall for credit is also possible and no fee is charged for this usage. *Fee course structure will be changing for 2017-18, see Will for further details.
+Climbing at Reed's wall for credit is also possible and no fee is charged for this usage. *Fee course structure ranges from $85-$120 depending on the gym for a membership.

 3. Students must climb a minimum of (2) days of 45min or (1) day of 1.5 hours.
 Additional climbing is encouraged.
 The more you climb the better you become.